 “There may be exceptional students capable of accelerated learning and small programs that create unusual opportunities for such students, but we believe that for the typical student seeking an M.D. degree, the duration of medical school should not be shortened.”

 Graduate medical study offers many options, and Collegiate Gateway has extensive experience in understanding and weighing the pros and cons of medical training opportunities.
-Feel free to contact us to find out more!
+Explore our upcoming presentations on our website or set up a complimentary consultation to learn about our admissions consulting services.
+Whatever your question, Collegiate Gateway is happy to help!